 - Faculty Internship Validation Form

 The Faculty Internship Validation Form is not a letter of recommendation, but instead a brief form seeking the faculty’s input in support of this internship.
-Make sure you talk to the professor about your plans.
-It is your responsibility to forward the link to this form to your faculty and inform them of your application deadline.
-We will accept only one faculty validation form submission per application.
+Make sure you talk to them about your plans.
+It is your responsibility to send the link to this form to your faculty and inform them of your application deadline.

 **Only complete applications received by the deadline will be considered in the initial selection process.

 If the proposed internship is outside the U.S., the applicant will need to submit information related to safety, travel, and logistics.

 - Students receiving the grant must complete all internship paperwork and register the summer internship for one credit by April 30, 2019 (tuition cost will be waived).
 This includes:

-- Learning Contract, signed by site supervisor and faculty sponsor
+- Learning Contract, approved by site supervisor and faculty sponsor

 - Position Description, detailed and thorough